Table of Contents

 Git Hooks

 Reminder: Git hooks are not committed into your repo by default.
-The recommended way to share hooks in a repo is to create a checked-folder, like
+The recommended way to share hooks in a repo is to create a checked-in folder, like

 /.githooks